-In a preview of its report to the Board, scheduled for the Board's June 17 meeting, the SPR team will present to the Executive Committee their recommendations and the findings on which the recommendations are based.
-They will spotlight challenges faced by Santa Clara County communities overrepresented in low-wage occupations and underrepresented in mid- and high-wage occupations and careers, communities that have also borne the brunt of the pandemic's negative health and economic impact.
-They will share proposals for improving support for individuals from such communities to succeed in the quest for economic self-sufficiency through high-quality jobs and microbusiness opportunities.
+In a preview of its report to the Board, the SPR team presented to the Executive Committee their draft recommendations and the findings on which the recommendations were based.
+They spotlighted challenges faced by Santa Clara County communities overrepresented in low-wage occupations and underrepresented in mid- and high-wage occupations and careers, communities that have also borne the brunt of the pandemic's negative health and economic impact.
+They shared proposals for improving support for individuals from such communities to succeed in securing economic self-sufficiency through high-quality jobs and microbusiness opportunities.